Rahvalod Stone, Stone memorial in Lahoisk District, Belarus.

 Local people connect this stone with old stories and legends that are shared from generation to generation.
 These tales are woven into daily life and help keep ancient traditions alive in the region.

-The stone sits in open countryside and is reached by marked paths through the Lahoisk District.
-Visitors should come prepared for outdoor conditions and variable weather in northern Belarus.
+The stone stands in open countryside in Lahoisk District and is reached by paths through the surrounding landscape.
+Visitors should be ready for outdoor conditions, as the terrain is natural and the weather in northern Belarus can change quickly.

 The community of curious travelers